This document offers a brief conceptual overview of the component framework along with links to more detailed documents on specific topics.

 - Reliability: The system can recover from faults gracefully by stopping or restarting individual components.

-- Reuse: General purpose components can be reused and composed with other components to solve new problems.
+- Reuse: Existing components can be reused and composed with other components to solve new problems.

 - Testability: Prior to integration, each component can be verified separately so it is easier to isolate bugs.

 - Uniformity: All components describe their capabilities in the same way independent of their origin, purpose, or implementation language.